kensleDev/dotfiles/opencode/.config/opencode/command/run-prompt.md

 - For parallel execution: ALL Task tool calls MUST be in a single message
 - For sequential execution: Wait for each Task to complete before starting next
-- Archive prompts only after successful completion
+- Archive prompts only after successful completion to `.agent/prompts/[branch-name]/completed/`
+- Ensure completed folder exists before archiving: `!mkdir -p .agent/prompts/[branch-name]/completed/` (fail gracefully if mkdir fails)
 - If any prompt fails, stop sequential execution and report error
 - Provide clear, consolidated results for multiple prompt execution
 - Agent-specific: Always load agent context from agents directory